justinctollison/osticket-prereqs/README.md

 ### Step 7: Configure PHP

-Open up Internet Information Services (ISS) as an Admin.
-Down in the search bar, enter ISS and it should be listed.
+Open up Internet Information Services (IIS) as an Admin.
+Down in the search bar, enter IIS and it should be listed.
 You want to run this service as an Admin, either right-click and run as administrator or select it in the search menu.
-From inside the ISS Manager, you'll want to find the PHP Manager and double-click it.
+From inside the IIS Manager, you'll want to find the PHP Manager and double-click it.
 Inside the PHP Manager, there will be a "Register new PHP version" select this.
 Then navigate to the the new PHP Folder in the C: drive that we added and select the executable inside there.
 The route should look like this: `C:\PHP\php-cgi.exe`.
 Afterwards we will need to restart the server.
 This can be done by clicking back to the home menu and selecting **Restart Server** on the right-side bar.
 Altneratively, you can also manually Stop and Start the server.

 <br>
 <img width="1239" height="512" alt="image" src="https://github.com/user-attachments/assets/9d027fb4-6d81-4abd-99bf-b364e6649e46" />